MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/virtual-dc/virtualized-domain-controllers-hyper-v.md

 ### Avoid single points of failure

 As you plan your virtual DC deployment, you should prepare a strategy to avoid creating single points of failure.
-You can avoid introducing potential single points of failure by implementing system redundancy. <!--Put link to more information about single point/redundancy here?-->
+You can avoid introducing potential single points of failure, or areas where downtime can cause the whole system to stop working, by implementing system redundancy.

 The following recommendations can help prevent single points of failure.
 However, it's also important to remember that following these recommendations can increase administration costs.